 Purchasing solar panels and all other solar equipment requires high capital.
 It may be the best option if you have the finances.

 Additionally, you don’t have to worry about the maintenance of solar equipment.
-Once you have paid the fixed monthly lease payment or according to PPA, you rest easy knowing that the company does the rest.
+Once you have paid the fixed monthly lease payment or according to PPA, you can rest easy knowing that the company does the rest.

 See Related: What is the Average Tesla Repair Costs?
 Full Budgeting Guide